Article I – Name

 Section 2.
 Special Membership Meetings

-Special membership meetings may be called by the Co-Presidents of the organization, or three of the Officers, or by one-tenth of the members.
+Special membership meetings may be called by the President of the organization, or three of the Officers, or by one-tenth of the members.

 Section 3.
 Notice of Meetings